irfanhakim-as/homelab-wiki/topics/rke2.md

 ## Reverse Proxy

+> [!NOTE]
+> This part of the guide assumes that you have [provisioned and set up a Kubernetes cluster](#creating-a-kubernetes-cluster) based on our written guide.

 ### Description

 This details how to set up a reverse proxy on the Kubernetes cluster for serving applications and services publicly.